 Testimony and Exhibits.
 The parties to a case prepare testimony and exhibits that support their position on whether the proposed project complies with the relevant review criteria.
 The applicant includes pre-filed testimony and exhibits with the application.
 The applicant may also file supplemental pre-filed testimony to address issues that come up before the evidentiary hearing.
+Please see Commission Rules 2.204 and 2.213.

-Other parties to a case have the opportunity to file testimony and exhibits prior to the evidentiary hearing.
-If filed, a party must provide a copy to all other parties in the case.
+Other parties to a case have the opportunity to file testimony and exhibits before the evidentiary hearing.
+In filing such documents, a party must provide a copy to all other parties in the case.
 The deadline for filing testimony and exhibits is usually set in a scheduling order issued by the Commission after the scheduling conference.